knamratha123/Airline-Traffic-Analysis/README.md

   RANK() OVER (ORDER BY SUM(Max_Seats) DESC) AS seat_rank FROM airlines
 GROUP BY Service_Region
-ORDER BY total_flights DESC;
+ORDER BY total_flights DESC;'''

 - Rank countries based on total flights and seat count.
-SELECT
+'''SELECT
   Service_Country,
   SUM("All_Flights") AS total_flights,
   SUM("Max_Seats") AS total_seats,